 The flexibility and adaptability of the early year's market and providers also adds a further degree of difficulty when allocating supply to projected demand.
 As childcare providers independently manage their resources to accommodate the child demand they receive, providers will amend their ratio of spaces at varying age ranges to reflect their intake and therefore their vacancies are interchangeable.
 Private, voluntary and independent providers possess the autonomy to freely expand or reduce the capacity of their settings in accordance with the Ofsted prescribed requirements.
-Furthermore providers can decide to enter or exit the childcare market without honouring a notice period.
-Therefore the childcare market is an ever-changing landscape that is hugely market driven.
+Furthermore, providers can decide to enter or exit the childcare market without honouring a notice period.

+Therefore, the childcare market is an ever-changing fluid landscape that is hugely market driven and supply and demand can fluctuate frequently.